 In simpler terms bankruptcy is basically when a person lawfully declares that they are unable to pay their debts.

 After the declaration of bankruptcy the court issues orders against you which entitles you to be interviewed by the official receiver and the trustee in bankruptcy the latter of which comes in if you had any assets in your name.
 The trustee in bankruptcy then sells off these assets to pay off any outstanding debts.
-In the case that you are able to make installments of your payments the official receiver will require you to make these payments out of your income for upto 3 years or so.
+In the case that you are able to make instalments of your payments, the official receiver will require you to make these payments out of your income for up to 3 years or so.

-Under bankruptcy all assets are open to sale including your home, cars, caravans, luxury goods or shares.
+Under bankruptcy, all assets are open to sale including your home, cars, caravans, luxury goods or shares.
 Bankruptcy does not clear all your debts; it leaves out students loans, fines and council tax arrears.
-Pensions are kept protected in a bankruptcy.
+Pensions are kept protected in bankruptcy.

 The trustee however does allow you to keep assets that enable you to earn a living.
-In the scenario that you are a practicing professional your license may be suspended and if you are running a business you may be asked to resign from your existing position.
+In the scenario that you are a practising professional, your license may be suspended and if you are running a business you may be asked to resign from your existing position.